 This nautical seaside bathroom brings a sense of whimsy to bathing.
 Every day feels like a day at the shore when you’re surrounded by beachside colors and patterns.
 Painting a wall with beach-towel stripes is a fun way to capture the seashore-living theme.
 Paint vertical stripes in summer-fresh shades of purpley-blue, golden yellow, sun-bronzed orange, lawn-fresh green, sky blue and aquatic blue.
 The adjacent sky blue wall and crisp white trim enhances the nautical feel and keeps the space from being too overwhelming.
 Recall sandy-day fun by decorating with beach-inspired décor, such as towel-filled natural reed baskets, ocean-inspired rugs and towels, bubble shapes in the shower and curtain, and lighting fixtures reminiscent of the boardwalk.

 Go beyond baby blue by ramping up the style in this boy’s room with a monochromatic blue color scheme.
 He’ll have plenty of time for dreaming in an uncluttered room reminiscent of the sky’s changing colors, from dark and stormy, to light and airy.
 It’s easy to create drama by bisecting the wall with contrasting shades.
 Try a dusky cerulean blue on top, combined with a cloudy blue hue on bottom.
-In the dark of night, he’ll slumber deeply in a bed covered with stormy blue linens, guarded over by a headboard in sleepy black.
-Add a vibrant splash of color with a few red touches, like a trio of rusty-red throw pillos and a retro alarm clock.
+In the dark of night, he’ll slumber deeply in a bed covered with stormy blue linens, guarded over by a headboard in the same shade.
+Add a vibrant splash of color with a few red touches, like a trio of rusty-red throw pillows, a retro alarm clock and a brick-colored wall canvas graphic, styled for a bygone era.
 The room’s clean lines and palette are timeless and can easily take him through his teen years.

 What boy wouldn’t love a low-key but sophisticated room that can grow with him?
 Using warm, no-nonsense earth tones, this traditional color palette provides a classic background that will live through your son’s ever-changing interests.
 Here, the soothing chocolate color below the chair rail, with a traditional taupe above and the trim in a mellow off-white shade allows wall hangings and toys to stand out, without the wall disappearing into the background.
 Rich, cocoa curtains complete the room’s brown family.
 A light colored ceiling and the blonde flooring keeps the room looking light.
 Tossing in accents in basketball-orange hues gives the room a color punch.
 Try it out on pillows, throws, or a softly structured ottoman.
 As this room shows, earthy-brown colors are stylish.
 Plus there’s a bonus!
 This color scheme will never go out of style.
 While your son’s décor may change, the room will always look classic with this color palette.